shanreed25/CodeMine/README.md

 # CodeMine
-**Website to help learn Foundational Frontend Languages to get started in web development**
+**Website to help learn foundational frontend languages to get started in web development**

 Choosing the right language depends on your specific goals and interests.
 For beginners, starting with HTML, CSS, and JavaScript is generally recommended.
 Python is also a beginner-friendly option, especially if you're interested in data science or machine learning
 In essence, HTML provides the structure, CSS handles the style, and JavaScript adds the interactivity.